expede/teaching-fp/README.md

-# Teaching FP
+# Teaching Functional Programming
-Techniques, advice, and anecdotes how to teach functional programming
+These are currently my working notes on how to best teach FP

-- This is currently my working notes on how to best teach FP
+I am by no means an expert in teaching this material!
+However, most current materials are "okay" _at best_.
+There seems to be an increase in people interested in FP, but many get scared off at the word "functor" or unfamiliar syntax (ie: not from the C-family).

-- Current materials are "okay" _at best_
+## Goal
-  - Yes, even LYAH
+1. Don't scare off newcomers
-- Goal: popularize FP by helping people teach effectively, and not scare off potential learners
+2. Help popularize FP by helping people teach effectively

 ## Contributing
 1. Fork the repo